mneyrane/AS-NESTA-net/README.md

 (env) $ cd AS-NESTA-net
 (env) $ pip install -e .
 ```
-Now you can run any of the code found in `demos/`!
+Now you can run all the experiments except for one, the stability experiment in `CC/`.
+The latter is organized to be run in computer clusters managed by the [Digital Research Alliance of Canada](https://alliancecan.ca/en/services/advanced-research-computing).

 ## Issues